kwilteam/kwil-js/README.md

 ### Get Account

-You can get the remaining balance of an account and the account's nonce by using the `.getAccount()` method. `.getAccount()` takes a public key, either in hex format or bytes (Uint8Array).
+You can get the remaining balance of an account and the account's nonce by using the `.getAccount()` method. `.getAccount()` takes an account identifier, either in hex format or bytes (Uint8Array).

 ``` javascript
 const res = await kwil.getAccount("public_key")